video

 What facial expressions could you use to convey that frustration?
 Pause the video now.

-We use A, B, and D when we're trying to show confident body language.
+We use A, B and D when we're trying to show confident body language.

 Well done.

-So, it's time for Task A.
+So it's time for Task A.

 You need to match the key aspects of successful reading aloud to their definitions.

-So, the five aspects are volume, pace, eye contact, body language, and expression.
+So the five aspects are: volume, pace, eye contact, body language and expression.

-How quiet or loud a sound is, reading with feelings and emotion to bring the words to life, and looking audience members in the eye.
+And the definitions are: the speed at which we speak, our posture, stance, and gestures which help convey meaning and emotions, how quiet or loud a sound is, reading with feelings and emotion to bring the words to life, and looking audience members in the eye.

-So, draw lines from the aspects of reading aloud to their definition.
+So draw lines from the aspects of reading aloud to their definition.

 Pause the video now.